Purchase College, SUNY

 Health Insurance

-1. HTH Worldwide Health Insurance provides the SUNY coverage for medical treatment due to accident or illness.
-Once you have been enrolled in the SUNY insurance, you will receive instructions from HTH for registering for and activating your personalized website and printing your health insurance ID card.
+GeoBlue Worldwide Health Insurance provides the SUNY coverage for medical treatment due to accident or illness.
+Once you have been enrolled in the SUNY insurance, you will receive instructions from GeoBlue for registering for and activating your personalized website and printing your health insurance ID card.
 This card is your proof of coverage.
 Do this as soon as you receive instructions, as there is much valuable information available on the website.
+The cost (starting in the 2016-17 academic year) is $181.25 for a semester of full coverage through Purchase or another SUNY campus.

-1. Students enrolled in the insurance plan may register for access to HTH’s Interactive Resources by going to hthstudents.com.
+1. Students enrolled in the insurance plan may register for access to HTH’s Interactive Resources by going to https://members.geobluestudents.com/Registration/Member.

 • Online claims status